Doctor insights on:

 Yes: Please see your oral surgeon if you are now draining purulent material. ...Read more

 I have a salty tasting discharge after upper molar tooth extraction.
 The extraction was 3 days ago.
 No pain or fever.

 Post op: You should call the dentist who extracted the tooth to have that area re-evaluated to make sure everything is healing properly and there are no other problems with adjacent teeth.
 This is something that cannot be done over the internet. ...Read more

 Yes: Most likely gone at one week, but use caution: age 43 is not 18--dry docket more likely.
 It will take you longer to heal.
 Keep mouth clean, floss, brush, do not smoke.
 See your dentist/surgeon asap if you develop pain or swelling.
 Good luck. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - One week after tooth extraction

-- Pain after molar tooth extraction
+- Pain days after tooth extraction

-- Neck pain after tooth extraction
+- Sharp pain after tooth extraction

 - Bone pain after tooth extraction

 - Talk to a dentist online for free